Kansas City Relocation Guide — Cost of Living & Visa (2026)

 Kansas City is a real relocation destination, not a backpacker layover.
 What you need to know: permanent residency in ~10 years, 1-bed rent from $1395/month, English-speaking.
 This page breaks down the full picture — cost of living, visa paths, safety, language barrier, and what daily life actually looks like for someone who stays past the honeymoon phase.

 Homicide rate: 27.6 per 100,000 (UNODC).
 World average is 5.8, so Kansas City is worth doing your homework on.
+Numbeo Crime Index sits at 58.6/100 (lower = safer) — that's what residents actually say about walking home at night, not what the tourism board says.
 Learn the neighborhoods before signing a lease — every city has blocks you'll love and blocks you won't.

 A 1-bed in the centre runs about $1395/month (Numbeo).
 Day-to-day: a cheap restaurant meal: $25.00, monthly transit pass: $0.
 All in — rent, food, getting around, keeping the lights on — budget $1795–$2195/month depending on whether you cook or eat out.
 That's the settler number, not the tourist number.

-Kansas City: Summers reach around 31°C with about 14.9 hours of daylight in Jun, winters drop to around -4°C and 9.5 hours of daylight in Dec.
+Kansas City: Summers reach around 88°F with about 14.9 hours of daylight in Jun, winters drop to around 25°F and 9.5 hours of daylight in Dec.
 Warm enough to regret not having AC, cool enough that some people try.

 United States scores 7.8/10 on the EIU Democracy Index.
 Solid democracy.
 Not perfect, but the courts work and the press is free.
 You can build a life without worrying about the next election too much.
 Rent from $1395/month.